 Sales commissions paid to employees and third parties are considered incremental costs to obtain a contract with a customer.
 These costs are capitalized in the period a customer contract is executed and are amortized as an expense consistent with the transfer of the goods or services to the customer.
 Capitalized costs are recorded in prepaid expenses and other current assets and other noncurrent assets in the condensed consolidated balance sheets.
 Applying the practical expedient, the Company recognizes the incremental costs of obtaining contracts as an expense when incurred if the amortization period of the assets is one year or less.
-As of September 30, 2022, and December 31, 2021, total capitalized costs were \$1.0 million and zero, respectively.
-No amortization expense was recognized in the three or nine months ended September 30, 2022 or 2021.
+As of March 31, 2023 and December 31, 2022, total capitalized costs were \$0.9 million and \$1.0 million, respectively.
+Amortization expense was \$0.1 million and zero for the three months ended March 31, 2023 and 2022, respectively.